-1. Introduction
+1 Introduction

-Although the majority of children and young people participating in sport and active recreation programmes generally do so in a safe and positive atmosphere, Disability Sport NI and Live Active NI recognise that abuse can occur within many environments, including the home, school and sporting environment.
+Although the majority of adults participating in sport and active recreation programmes generally do so in a safe and positive atmosphere, Disability Sport NI and Live Active NI recognise that abuse can occur within many environments, including the home and sporting environment.

-Disability Sport NI and Live Active NI recognise that they have a responsibility to safeguard the welfare of children and young people participating in their programmes.
+Disability Sport NI and Live Active NI recognise that they have a responsibility to safeguard the welfare of adults participating in their programmes.